espnet/espnet_onnx/README.md

 ![](https://img.shields.io/badge/licence-MIT-blue)
 [![](https://img.shields.io/badge/pypi-0.1.9-brightgreen)](https://pypi.org/project/espnet-onnx/)

-**ESPNet without PyTorch!**
+**ESPnet without PyTorch!**

-Utility library to easily export espnet models to onnx format.
+Utility library to easily export, quantize, and optimize espnet models to onnx format.
-There is no need to install PyTorch or ESPNet on your machine if you already have exported files!
+There is no need to install PyTorch or ESPnet on your machine if you already have exported files!

 ## Install